Animated-Java/animated-java/README.md

 1. Clone the repository.
 2. Run `yarn install` to install dependencies.
+3. Open up `types/blockbench-types.d.ts` and uncomment the first line, then comment out the second line.
-3. Run `yarn build:dev` to start the development environment.
+4. Run `yarn build:dev` to start the development environment.
-4. Open Blockbench, then go to `File > Plugins > Load Plugin From File` and select the `animated_java.js` file from your local repo (`dist/animated-java.js`).
+5. Open Blockbench, then go to `File > Plugins > Load Plugin From File` and select the `animated_java.js` file from your local repo (`dist/animated-java.js`).

 ## Adding Localizations
 1. Copy the `en.yaml` file in `src/lang/` and rename it to match the language you're translating to.